Table Of Contents

-Geofencing helps marketers understand the physical journey and experiences of its own customers as well.
-You can track the competitors locations where your customers also shop.
+Geofencing helps marketers understand the physical journey and experiences of their own customers as well.
+You can track the competitors’ locations where your customers also shop.
 This will allow you to make more specific offers.
 You can also send ads to your best customers to improve engagement and increase customer loyalty.

 Using geofencing, loyalty cards may no longer be needed.
-Retailers can use data to target most frequent customers.
-Another tactic maybe to join up with other neighborhood non-competitive retailers to draw customers into a specific area where everyone can benefit.
+Retailers can use data to target the most frequent customers.
+Another tactic may be to join up with other neighborhood non-competitive retailers to draw customers into a specific area where everyone can benefit.
 Like a bar offering a discount to folks who visit the local sporting arena.